DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/scale/aggregationInterval/aggregationInterval.md

 ---
 For data aggregation, the scale is divided into intervals.
 Series points that fall within the same interval get aggregated together.
 The **aggregationInterval** property defines the length of each interval.

-If the scale displays numbers, assign a number to this option.
+If the scale displays numbers, assign a number to this property.
 For example, an **aggregationInterval** of 100 produces the following intervals: 0 to 100, 100 to 200, 200 to 300, etc. If the scale displays date-time values, set this property to one of the accepted string values.
 Alternatively, you can set it to an object that contains one of the fields described in this section.

 ---
 ##### jQuery